pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 - Make sure to set the RX_Num value for model match.
 - Change option to 1 to use the global ID.
 - Do not touch option/RX_Num anymore.

+Bind procedure using PPM:
+- With the TX off, put the binding plug in and power on the RX (RX LED slow blink), then power it down and remove the binding plug.
+Receiver should now be in autobind mode.
+- Turn on the TX, set protocol = Devo with option=0, turn off the TX (TX is now in autobind mode).
+- Tun on RX (RX LED fast blink).
+- Turn on TX (RX LED solid, TX LED fast blink).
+Fixed ID is not supported yet.

 Note that the RX ouput will be EATR.